leecbaker/datareftool/README.md

 ## How to install

 To install the plugin, download the latest release [on this page](https://github.com/leecbaker/datareftool/releases).
-Unzip the files, and copy the `DataRefTool_2020_12_06` directory to `X-Plane 11/Resources/plugins/DataRefTool_2020_12_06`.
+Unzip the files, and copy the `DataRefTool_XP11_2020_12_06` to your plugins directory `X-Plane 11/Resources/plugins/`.
+Make sure to choose the XP11 version for X-Plane 11, or XP10 for X-Plane 10.

 ## Frequently Asked Questions